Vorticode/refract/readme.md

 ## How Refract works

-When `ClassName.compile()` is called, Refract parses the `html` property, building a virtual tree of the elements and expressions it contains.
+When `ClassName.compile()` is called, Refract parses the `html` property and calls `customElements.define` to register a custom tag name.
+The first time a class is instantiated, Refract builds a virtual tree of the elements and expressions it contains.
 It finds all `this.variables` within the expressions and watches for their values to change, via [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-Finally, `compile()` calls `customElements.define` to register a custom tag name.

 Additionally, Refract has a special code path for watching loop expressions created via `this.array.map(...)`, so that when the array powering a loop changes, only the html elements connected to the items changed are updated.